DanielHoffmann/jquery-svg-pan-zoom/README.md

  - height: Number, the new height of the viewBox
  - animationTime: Number, optional.
 How long the animation should last, defaults to options.animationTime.

-#### setCenter
+ - setCenter

 ```javascript
 svgPanZoom.setCenter(x, y, animationTime)
 ```

 Sets the center of the SVG.
 Parameters:
- - x: Number, the new x coodinate of the center
+ - x: Number, the new x coordinate of the center
- - y: Number, the new y coodinate of the center
+ - y: Number, the new y coordinate of the center
  - animationTime: Number, optional.
 How long the animation should last, defaults to options.animationTime.